NAPLC: NAPLC Website

-Over a decade ago NAPLC started a car donation program on the Internet in order to raise funds for purchasing teddy bears in large quantities and shipping them to various police and fire officials to forward the Teddy Bear Cops Program.
+Over a decade ago NAPLC started a car donation program on the Internet to raise funds for purchasing teddy bears in large quantities and shipping them to various police and fire officials to forward the Teddy Bear Cops Program.

 The NAPLC website has developed into a large and informative site, especially with data regarding charitable vehicle donations.
 The website provides accurate historical and contemporary information about the Internal Revenue Service laws and changes regarding car donations.

-In the early years of its formation it was found that many donors wished to assist the charity but could not benefit by a tax deduction and so the recycling program was launched in order to always give something back to those that contributed in any way to the Teddy Bear Cops Program.
+In the early years of its formation it was found that many donors wished to assist the charity but could not benefit by a tax deduction and so the recycling program was launched to always give something back to those that contributed in any way to the Teddy Bear Cops Program.

 The NAPLC website has grown to include all the information needed to participate in the US taxpayer vehicle donation program, as well as title transfer information.